-- activity was predominantly associated with the area around Gossa Water, with a preponderance of flights towards Dury Voe (Maps 80 and 81).
-Further information on red-throated diver flight activity is given in Part 2 of this report. - 100.
-Seven merlin flights were observed, in the Collafirth and Nesting quadrants (Table 24b, Maps 82 and 83).
+108. Seven merlin flights were observed, in the Collafirth and Nesting quadrants (Table 24b, Maps 82 and 83).
 In 2003 most activity was estimated to be 10-100 m above the ground (96%, n = 2 flights).
-Further information on merlin flight ecology is given in the Part 2 of this report. - 101.
-The data indicate relatively high levels of flight activity by curlew, great skua, great black-backed gull, herring gull, common gull, hooded crow and raven throughout much of the site (Tables 23a and 23b).
+Further information on merlin flight ecology is given in the Part 2 of this report.

+109. The data indicate relatively high levels of flight activity by curlew, great skua, great black-backed gull, herring gull, common gull, hooded crow and raven throughout much of the site (Tables 23a and 23b).
 Activity levels by golden plover, snipe and arctic skua were also relatively high, particularly in 2003 when the data were not affected by the inclusion of winter observations.
-Species of conservation concern that were detected moderately frequently included whimbrel, dunlin, arctic tern and common tern. - 102.
-Whimbrel was recorded during the period April to August, with most records in May and July.
-Sightings were logged from all 12 VPs, with the greatest number from E3. - 103.
-Golden plover was again the most frequently encountered Annex 1 species.
+Species of conservation concern that were detected moderately frequently included whimbrel, dunlin, arctic tern and common tern.

+110. Whimbrel was recorded during the period April to August, with most records in May and July.
+Sightings were logged from all 12 VPs, with the greatest number from E3.

+111. Golden plover was again the most frequently encountered Annex 1 species.
 Birds were recorded in all months except September, November and December.
 Most activity was observed in March (when numbers were presumably augmented by passage birds), May and July.
-Sightings were logged from all 12 VPs, with the greatest number from E1. - Dunlin was recorded during the period May to August.
-Sightings were logged from 75% of VPs, with the greatest number from VP7. - 105.
-Arctic tern was recorded during the period May to August.
+Sightings were logged from all 12 VPs, with the greatest number from E1.

+112. Dunlin was recorded during the period May to August.
+Sightings were logged from 75% of VPs, with the greatest number from VP7.

+113. Arctic tern was recorded during the period May to August.
 Activity was logged from 92% of VPs, with greatest activity from E6 and E12.
-Common tern was recorded during May and June only from VPs E1 and E12 only. - 106.
-Great skua was recorded during the period April to October, with greatest activity June to August.
+Common tern was recorded during May and June only from VPs E1 and E12 only.

+114. Great skua was recorded during the period April to October, with greatest activity June to August.
 They were recorded from all VPs.
 Arctic skua was recorded during the period April to August with greatest activity in May-June.
-They were recorded from all VPs. - 107.
-A marsh harrier was observed briefly flying low over the ground in the Kergord quadrant on 28 May 2006.
+They were recorded from all VPs.

+115. A marsh harrier was observed briefly flying low over the ground in the Kergord quadrant on 28 May 2006.
 Two flights by an adult male hen harrier totalling 4.2 minutes were observed on 04 April 2006 to the east of Voe (Map 83).
-All hen harrier activity was less than 50 m above the ground, including 96% below 10 m. - 108.
-Three peregrine flights were observed (Map 82 and 83).
-Birds were recorded for 1.5 minutes in 2003 (all above 100 m) and 1.6 minutes in 2006-07 (of which 65% was at 10-50 m height). - 109.
-A short-eared owl was recorded on 03 May 2006 in the Nesting quadrant (Map 83).
+All hen harrier activity was less than 50 m above the ground, including 96% below 10 m.

+116. Three peregrine flights were observed (Map 82 and 83).
+Birds were recorded for 1.5 minutes in 2003 (all above 100 m) and 1.6 minutes in 2006-07 (of which 65% was at 10-50 m height).

+117. A short-eared owl was recorded on 03 May 2006 in the Nesting quadrant (Map 83).
 The bird flew for a total of 51 seconds at 0-50 m above ground.